 Tattoo ink is placed beneath the top layer of skin.
 That makes tattoo removal more complicated — and expensive — than the original tattoo application.
-If you're no longer satisfied with your tattoo, however, tattoo removal might be possible.

 If you're interested in tattoo removal, consult your dermatologist about the options.
 Don't attempt tattoo removal on your own.
 Do-it-yourself tattoo removal creams and other home treatments aren't likely to be effective and can cause skin irritation or other reactions.

 You might consider tattoo removal if you regret a tattoo or you're unhappy with the appearance of your tattoo.
 Perhaps the tattoo has faded or blurred, or you decide that the tattoo doesn't fit your current image.

 Scarring is likely after most types of tattoo removal.
 Infection or skin discoloration is possible as well.

 For example, some tattoo inks are more responsive to laser treatment than are others.
-Likewise, some small tattoos might be good candidates for surgical removal, while others are simply too large to remove with a scalpel.
+Likewise, small tattoos might be good candidates for surgical removal, while others are simply too large to remove with a scalpel.

 Before laser treatment, the skin is numbed with an injection of a local anesthetic.
 Then a powerful pulse of energy is applied to the tattoo to heat and shatter the tattoo ink.
 Multicolored tattoos might need treatment with various lasers and different wavelengths.

 During surgical removal, the skin is numbed with an injection of a local anesthetic.
 The tattoo is removed with a scalpel, and the edges of skin are stitched back together.
 After the procedure, antibacterial ointment can help promote healing.

 Tattoos are meant to be permanent, and complete tattoo removal is difficult.
 Some degree of scarring or skin color variation is likely to remain, regardless of the specific method of tattoo removal.

-- Schmidt RM, et al. Tattooing in adolescents and young adults. http://www.uptodate.com/index.
+- Schmidt R, et al. Tattooing in adolescents and young adults. http://www.uptodate.com/home.
 Accessed Dec.
-2, 2011.
+21, 2014.